JoeZhuo-ZY/Adversarial-Security-of-FDC/README.md

 We also released the trained model checkpoints and calculated adversarial samples.

 ## Repository Structure
-`attack/` contains the the implementations of adversarial attack methods
+`attack/` contains the implementations of adversarial attack methods

-`defense/` contains the the implementations of adversarial defense methods
+`defense/` contains the implementations of adversarial defense methods

 `data/` contains the original TEP data with the normal condition and first 15 faults